Medha11/Social-Network/readme.txt

 then run a createsuperuser to create an admin

 run admin site using 127.0.0.1:8000/admin
-Try the register process by entering your mnnit.ac.in email Also make sure the internet is working in order to send a mail
+Try the register process in the homepage by entering your mnnit.ac.in email Also make sure the internet is working in order to send a mail

 Main website at 127.0.0.1:8000